Home Explore Blog Models CI

 Summary

-The rag-merge command is used to merge another knowledge-base into the current base, allowing for the combination of complete or half-built knowledge-bases, with options to handle collisions and customize the merge process.
+The rag-merge command is used to merge another knowledge-base into the current base, allowing users to combine and manage multiple knowledge-bases efficiently, with options for handling conflicts and customizing the merge process.